How to Code a Website

 • CSS (Cascading Style Sheets) defines the styling/presentation of a web page and the elements on it

 You can’t really have one without the other – the two work together to make up the final web page, its design, and the content that’s on it.
+HTML always represents content and structure.
+CSS always represents appearance and presentation.
+Keeping these two separate is a best practice you’ll want to follow from day one.

 Note; when we say “a web page,” what we mean is a single HTML document – a single page that’s part of your website.
 Whereas, “a website” is the complete thing – your whole site with all its individual web pages.